How to Undo or Redo on Mac (Tahoe) | Mac Undo/Redo Shortcut

 Verdict

-This post introduces how to undo or redo on Mac (Sonoma).
-You can use the Mac undo/redo shortcut or use the Edit menu to easily undo or repeat actions in various applications.
+This post explains how to undo or redo on your Mac.
+You can use shortcuts or the Edit menu to quickly fix mistakes or repeat actions in various apps.